-If you’re part of the international trade, then there is a good chance you’re familiar with Delivered Duty Paid.
-Today, eCommerce players continue to navigate complexities attached to international shipping.
+If you’re part of the international trade, then there is a good chance you’re familiar with Delivered Duty Paid or DDP shipping.
+Today, eCommerce players continue to navigate the complexities attached to international shipping.
 Typically, companies hire the expertise of a dedicated third-party logistics partner to improve overall shipping efficiency and reduce costs at the same time.

-The focus of this post is to shed a light on the benefits and use cases of Delivery Duty Paid:
+The focus of this post is to shed light on the benefits and use cases of Delivery Duty Paid.

 DDP or Delivery Duty Paid is a shipping arrangement where the seller assumes all of the responsibility, risk, and costs associated with transporting goods until the delivery.
 When it comes to global trade, DDP has become a standard shipping method.

 Under DDP, the seller covers the shipping costs, duties, added fees, and other expenses throughout the transporting of goods and until the time of delivery.
 The International Chamber of Commerce developed DDP to standardize and improve international shipping.
 At its core, DDP shipments favor the buyer because they assume fewer costs and less liability.

 In line with DDP, each country has its own customs rules, and policies related to international shipping.
 For instance, a US seller shipping products to Canada will have different requirements than a US seller shipping products to Europe.

 So, if you run operations throughout the EU, then you will have to register for a unique VAT number.
 Companies that operate throughout the EU usually have to deal with added VAT requirements to ensure business registration with a dedicated VAT number in a specific EU country.
 In short, the requirements can vary from one EU country to another.